Distributed Learning with Compressed Gradient Differences: Contributions

-\textbf{DIANA with momentum.} We study momentum version of {\tt DIANA} for the case of smooth nonconvex objective with constant regularizer and $f_i = f$ (see Sec~\ref{sec:DIANA-momentum}, Thm~\ref{thm:DIANA-momentum} and Cor~\ref{cor:DIANA-momentum} for the details).
-We summarize a few key features of our complexity results established in Table~\ref{tbl:comparison}.

-\textbf{First rate for Terngrad.} We provide first convergence rate of {\tt TernGrad} and provide new tight analysis of 1-bit {\tt QSGD} under less restrictive assumptions for both smooth strongly convex objectives with arbitrary closed convex regularizer and nonconvex objective with indicator-like regularizer (see Sec~\ref{sec:Alg} for the detailed comparison).
-Both of these methods are just special cases of our Algorithm~\ref{alg:terngrad} which is also a special case of Algorithm~\ref{alg:distributed1} with $\alpha = 0$ and $h_i^0 = 0$ for all $i$.
-We show that Algorithm~\ref{alg:terngrad} has $O\left(\nicefrac{\kappa}{n\alpha_p}\right)$ iteration complexity of convergence to the ball with center at the optimum in the case of the smooth strongly convex minimization problem with arbitrary closed convex regularizer (see Sec~\ref{sec:Terngrad}, Thm~\ref{thm:terngrad_strg_cvx_prox}) and $O\left(\nicefrac{1}{\varepsilon^2}\max\left\{\nicefrac{L^2(f(x^0) - f(x^*))^2}{n^2\alpha_p^2},\nicefrac{\sigma^4}{(1+n\alpha_p)^2}\right\}\right)$ in the case of nonconvex minimization problem with indicator-like regularizer (see Thm~\ref{thm:TernGrad-nonconvex} and Cor~\ref{cor:TernGrad-nonconvex}).
+\item[$\diamond$] \textbf{New theory for Terngrad and QSGD.} We provide first convergence rate of {\tt TernGrad} and provide new tight analysis of 1-bit {\tt QSGD} under less restrictive assumptions for both smooth strongly convex objectives with arbitrary closed convex regularizer and nonconvex objective with indicator-like regularizer (see Sec~\ref{sec:Alg} for the detailed comparison).
+We also study their momentum version for the case of smooth nonconvex objective with constant regularizer and $f_i = f$ (see Sec~\ref{sec:TernGrad-momentum}, Thm~\ref{thm:TernGrad-momentum} and Cor~\ref{cor:TernGrad-momentum}).